Nosaiii/simple-java-orm/README.md

 Query<String> queryNames = new Query(names);
 ```

 To access the fields of a model, you will have to use its properties.
 The properties are stored in a `LinkedHashMap` that can be accessed by using either `Model#getProperty()` or `Model#setProperty()`.
-Where the one acts as a setter and the other as a getter.
+Where the latter acts as a setter and the former as a getter.
 There are two variations of the `Model#getProperty()` method.
 One where you can get the value of the property as an `Object` type, and the other where you can specify an explicit type cast to get the property as its correct data type.
 See the example below:
 #### Manual casting
 ```java
 // Get the first game from the database